 A cloud database is any database designed to run on cloud servers.
 As with other cloud-based apps, cloud databases provide flexibility and scalability, as well as high availability.
 Cloud databases can also be low-maintenance since they are available through the SaaS model.
 Microsoft Azure SQL Database, Amazon Relational Database Service, and Oracle Autonomous Database are a few examples.

 Network databases permit the files to connect within one file.
 Visually, the companies present the data as an upside-down shaped tree, where every piece of data connects to the main data.
-Network databases let users connect a variety of information points to other elements of data, making a web or network.
+Network databases let users connect various information points to other elements of data, making a web or network.
 Aside from hierarchical models, the relationships are spread across different categories or trees.

 Databases that are object-oriented are those that have data expressed as objects and classes.
 A real-world object is an object, like an address or phone number, while a group is a collection of objects.
 Object-oriented databases are one type of database that is a relational type.
 Think about using an object-oriented data source in the event that you need to process a large volume of complicated data you wish to process swiftly.

-A database that is open source is an open database that everyone is able to use at no cost.
+A open source database is an open database that everyone can use at no cost.
 As opposed to commercial databases, customers are able to download or sign up for open-source databases without having to pay a fee.
 The word “open source” is a reference to software where users are able to observe how companies create their databases and can modify the program to meet their requirements.
 Open-source databases are generally cheaper than commercial databases.
 However, they may not have certain of the advanced features of commercial databases.

 SAP Database Components